Lake Atitlán: Volcán Atitlán (Guatemala)

-Lake Atitlán lies in a spectacular setting in the Guatemalan Highlands of the Sierra Madre mountain range in southwestern Guatemala.
-It is the deepest lake in Central America.
-Renowned as one of the most beautiful lakes in the world, it is Guatemala's most important tourist attraction.
+Lake Atitlán and Volcán Atitlán lie in a spectacular setting in the Guatemalan Highlands of the Sierra Madre of southwestern Guatemala.
+The lake is the deepest in Central America and is renowned as one of the most beautiful in the world.
+As a result, it is the country's most important tourist attraction.

-Lake Atitlán (Lago de Atitlán) lies in a spectacular setting in the Guatemalan Highlands of the Sierra Madre mountain range.
-It is in the Sololá Department of southwestern Guatemala.
-It is the deepest lake in Central America.
+Lake Atitlán lies in a spectacular setting in the Guatemalan Highlands of the Sierra Madre Mountain Range.
+It is located within the Sololá Department of southwestern Guatemala and is the deepest lake in Central America.

 Atitlán is technically an endorheic lake, feeding into two nearby rivers rather than draining into the ocean.
 It is shaped by deep surrounding escarpments and three volcanoes on its southern flank.
-The lake basin is volcanic in origin, filling an enormous caldera formed by an eruption 84,000 years ago.
+The lake basin is volcanic, filling an enormous caldera formed by an eruption 84,000 years ago.

 The lake is bordered by three cone-shaped volcanoes: Atitlán, Tolimán, and San Pedro.
 The main towns along the lake, including Panajachel, Atitlán, and San Lucas, are popular with anthropologists and tourists.

 The area supports extensive coffee and avocado orchards and a variety of farm crops, most notably corn and onions.
-The lake itself is a significant food source for the largely indigenous population.
+In addition, the lake itself is a significant food source for the largely indigenous population.

 Several Mayan archeological sites have been found at the lake.
-Sambaj, located approximately 55 feet below the current lake level, appears to be from at least the pre-classic period.
+Sambaj, located approximately 17 m (55 ft) below the current lake level, appears to be from at least the Preclassic Era.

 Volcán Atitlán is a large, conical, active stratovolcano adjacent to the caldera of Lake Atitlán in the Guatemalan Highlands of the Sierra Madre de Chiapas range.

-The volcano has been quite active historically, with more than a dozen eruptions recorded between 1469 and 1853, the date of its most recent eruption.
+The volcano has been active historically, with more than a dozen eruptions recorded between 1469 and 1853, which is its most recent eruption.

-It is part of the Central American Volcanic Arc.
-The arc is a chain of volcanoes stretching along Central America formed by subduction of the Cocos Plate underneath the Caribbean Plate.
+It is part of the Central America Volcanic Arc.
+The arc is a chain of volcanoes stretching along Central America formed by the subduction of the Cocos Plate underneath the Caribbean Plate.
 These volcanoes are part of the Ring of Fire around the Pacific Ocean.

-The Cabanis's or azure-rumped tanager (Tangara cabanisi) is probably the most restricted-range species in the region.
-It occurs only at mid-elevations within the Sierra Madre del Sur of Chiapas, Mexico and western Guatemala.
+The Cabanis or azure-rumped tanager (Tangara cabanisi) is probably the most restricted-range species in the region.
+It occurs only at mid-elevations within the Sierra Madre del Sur of Chiapas, Mexico, and western Guatemala.